niuers/Distributed-System-Design-Review/Others.md

 # BigTable
-1. Bigtable: A Distributed Storage System for Structured Data
+1. Bigtable: Bigtable is a distributed storage system for managing structured data that is designed to scale to a very large size
 2.

 # ZooKeeper